 We are committed to providing you with the best water quality available.
 We are proud to report that last year all test results met all applicable health standards regulated by the state and federal government.
-We do all of this for less than a penny per gallon!

 VII.
 WATER CONSERVATION

 We ask that all customers cooperate to conserve water for the purpose of saving money, and importantly, to save our limited and valued natural resources.
 If you have an irrigation system and it operates on rainy days you might want to consider using a rain sensor, which when connected to your irrigation system will not allow your irrigation system to operate if there has been recent precipitation.
 These devices are inexpensive and relatively easy to install.